 - Healthy fats

-If your 23 hours OMAD fasting period, growth hormone is high and the body can synthesize muscle proteins more efficiently.
+During your 23 hours OMAD fasting period, growth hormone is elevated, and the body benefits from synthesizing muscle proteins more efficiently.

 Similar to autophagy, this renewal process makes muscles more robust than before.